 Brenda S. Torrence

-Brenda joined the SCICU staff in January of 1988, serving as an Administrative Assistant, then as Office Manager.
-Currently, as Vice President for Business Affairs, she manages all the accounting and financial functions of the organization, including the disbursements of scholarship and grant monies.
-Brenda also serves as the SCICU Secretary and Treasurer for the Board of Trustees and oversees other events and projects for the organization.
+Currently as director of finance and administration, Brenda manages all the accounting and financial functions of the organization, including the disbursements of scholarship and grant monies.
+Brenda also serves as the SCICU secretary and treasurer for the Board of Trustees and oversees other events and projects for the organization.

 Prior to joining SCICU, she was assistant vice president and branch manager at First Union National Bank with responsibility for several Columbia branch locations.
 Brenda resides in Lexington and has one son.

 Shay Shealy West joined the SCICU staff in July 2015 as media/communications specialist.
 Her responsibilities as director of communications include internal/external publications, specialty publications supporting legislative advocacy, monthly newsletters, social media management, website content curation and maintenance, database management, research, and technical support for marketing and special events/programs.

 A native of Leesville, SC, Shay graduated magna cum laude from Erskine College in 1986 with a Bachelor of Science in business administration and minor in government.
 She also earned an MBA with concentrations in marketing, management information systems, and finance in 1988 from the University of Georgia.
 Shay has served on the Erskine College Alumni Board of Directors and was named a Frances Cardwell Distinguished Alumni Lecturer, also at Erskine College.
 While at Erskine, Shay was a recipient of the E. B. Kennedy scholarship, editor-in-chief of The Mirror newspaper, and served two terms as president of the South Carolina Press Association-Collegiate Division.